crispinalan/tikicalendar/README.md

 gtk_style_context_add_provider
 gtk_color_chooser_get_rgba
 ```
  are being depreciated in Gtk4.10.
 These were used in the Tiki Calendar v0.1.x series to colour the calendar dates with events using css.
-These are now marked with an "*".
 Although the style context provider functions above are being depreciated the "gtk_widget_add_css_class" is not.
 I am assuming that the Gtk developers want to deprecate these functions so that applications are forced to use the system wide css theme.

 The Gtk ListStore class is going to be depreciated in Gtk4.10.
 This means functions such as [gtk_list_store_new()](https://docs.gtk.org/gtk4/ctor.ListStore.new.html) used to create a new list store are labeled "deprecated: 4.10".
 I have used GListStore from [Gio](https://docs.gtk.org/gio/index.html) in this calendar project creating a new GListStore with [g_list_store_new](https://docs.gtk.org/gio/ctor.ListStore.new.html).